justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

 - _extend the data properties for the GA `platformData` model_
 - _evaluate, gather and produce data for the GA `pageData` model_
 - _evaluate, gather and produce data for the GA `userData` model_
-- _provide the facility to push 'ad-hoc' GA events via a global service_
 - _instead of owning when to push each GA model the consumer will have control over this_
 - _allow extra bespoke/custom properties to be appended to each GA model by the consumer before the model is pushed_
-- _allow 'ad-hoc' GA events to be push even when server side_
 <hr></br>

 ## Usage